 Eyelid surgery, also known as blepharoplasty, is a cosmetic surgical procedure that aims to improve the appearance of the eyelids by removing excess skin, fat, and muscle from the upper and/or lower eyelids.
 This procedure can also improve vision in some cases where the eyelid droops and obstructs the field of vision.

 Blepharoplasty, or eyelid surgery, is a common surgery performed to rejuvenate the eyes.

-As we age the skin loses its elasticity, becomes thinner and increasingly wrinkly.
+As we age the skin loses its elasticity and becomes thinner, and increasingly wrinkly.
 The other significant change that occurs is the visibility of fat pockets.
 These are more commonly known as bags, and they start to herniate through the skin as their supporting structures become weaker

 We have two sets of eyelids: Upper and lower.
 The type of surgery required for each is different, as is the amount of recovery required for each

 The surgery aims to produce a soft and smooth contour to the eyelid, which is in harmony with the rest of your face, removing the tired and sagging appearance.